isabella232/mobile-services.de-DE/help/android/analytics-main/states.md

    }
    ```

 The `"State Name"` is reported in the `View State` variable in Adobe Mobile services, and a view is recorded for each `trackState` call.
-In anderen Analytics-Schnittstellen `View State` wird berichtet und `Page Name``state views` erscheint als `page views`.
+In anderen Analytics-Schnittstellen `View State` wird als `Page Name`und `state views` als `page views`.

 ## Send additional data {#section_CFDB4F944496401786A145C209AB387C}